naujoel/Naujoel/content/es/about/skills.md

 # A Skills section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Skills"
+title = "Habilidades"
-subtitle = "Full stack developer"
+subtitle = "Desarrollador full stack"

 # Showcase personal skills or business features.
 #